 Break up your outfit with a bold tie

 Reddish colours have been proved to be an extremely powerful psychological tool.
-Conveying power, strength and energy, a bold red or pink tie is a vital part of your power dressing ensemble.
+Conveying power, strength and energy, a boldly warm-coloured tie is a vital part of your power dressing ensemble.

-We love these choices in pink from Hermes and Emma Willis, perfect for those looking to exude control without coming across as overpowering.
-Or, if you’re looking for something with a little more decoration, opt for this red floral option from Hackett.
+We love these choices from Hermes and Emma Willis, perfect for those looking to exude control without coming across as overpowering.
+Or, if you’re looking for something with a little more lapel-grabbing punch, opt for this bold red option from Turnbull & Asser.

 More is more when it comes to double breasted jackets